Official Website of the

 Given the penitential nature of Lent, praying the Seven Penitential Psalms and the Songs of the Suffering Servant help us recognize our sinfulness, express our sorrow and ask for God’s forgiveness.
 In addition to the stations of the cross on Good Friday, consider these options: Praying the Steps: A Good Friday Tradition; Stabat Mater; and Tantum Ergo.

 Retreats are a good way to take a break from the busyness of daily life and are a natural fit with Lent, which calls us into the desert to deepen our relationship with God.
 Arkansas religious communities and parishes offer Lenten retreats and missions during Lent.
 Contact a religious community or a parish near you for details.
-The diocese's annual Ignatian Silent Directed Retreat will be held in March.
-Several online options are also available, such as the one from Catholic Relief Services, Creighton University or the Ignatian Workout for Lent.
+Several online options are also available, such as the one from Word on Fire, Catholic Relief Services, Creighton University, Loyola Press, Ignatian Workout for Lent or Pray More Lenten Retreat.

 Join this group and lift up the Diocese of Little Rock seminarians in prayer each week in English and Spanish.